itsjameshan/tweet-gary/README.md

 ```
 * If you want to change the search key words, replace the keywords in the first line of `setting.py`.

 #### Pandas interactive dashboard

 Run the `app.py` script.
 The app will load data from the postgresql DB, and show
 * Number of tweets in a period of time,
 * The users followers numbers,
 * What does the user tweeted about when used garyvee hashtag,
-* which states the tweets came from if the user's location is set on,and
+* which states the tweets came from if the user's location is set on, and
-* The user approximate location on an map if the user's location is set on.
+* User approximate location on an map if the user's location is set on.